It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

-And so I arrive in Kingston, stop off to get something to eat and then on the way through Kingston it becomes clear that it was about to rain - and then as I cross over Kingston Bridge the heavens begin to open.
+And so I arrive in Kingston, stop off to get something to eat, and then on the way through Kingston it becomes clear that it was about to rain - and then as I cross over Kingston Bridge the heavens do indeed begin to open.

 |

-At this point there is a lot of panicking among the general public, who by this point in summer hadn't seen rain in a long time - and all of a sudden the crowds thin and I have the Thames to myself, as everyone has abandoned their walks and run off home.
+At this point there is a lot of panicking among the general public, who by this point in summer hadn't seen rain in a long time - and so the crowds thin, and I have the Thames to myself - as everyone has abandoned their walks, and run off home.

-Fortunately, I am good to continue on, as rain is not a fatal condition - and this light spell of rain does not actually last too long.
+Fortunately, I am good to continue on - as a quick Google shows that rain is not a fatal condition - and in the end this light spell of rain does not last too long.

-Hampton Court is very quiet and so I am hopeful of getting some good photos, but as I arrive in the perfect spot for a photo, without a soul in sight to get in the way, I look up to see the roof covered in scaffolding - and gave up on my photo shoot.
+Hampton Court is very quiet, and so I am hopeful of getting a number of good photos, but as I arrive in the perfect spot for a photo (without a soul in sight to get in the way), I look up to see the roof covered in scaffolding - and gave up on my photo shoot.

-Instead it is time to head up to Hamton Court Bridge, where I should have immediately cross the road - but instead cross over and then head on down to the station, where I have permission to cross the road.
+Instead it is time to head over Hampton Court Bridge - where I should have immediately cross the road, but instead cross the river first, and am then forced to head on down to the station - where I have permission to cross the road.

 |